wp-plugins/squirrly-seo/readme.txt

 == Changelog ==
+= 3.4.4 =
+* Fixed the SEO Analytics and the Rank updates
+* Fixed the SEO for First Page  if the Home Page is not a static page
+* Fixed the SEO for the First Page when it starts with woocommerce shop

 = 3.4.3 =
 * Add the option to prevent downloading the remote images in the blog media library for the new posts
 * Add support for custom admin user roles
-* Fixed the SEO Analytics and the Rank updates

 = 3.4.2 =
 * Fixed some queries for a better speed in backend